TeamTuringCOS301/Backend/README.md

 The following APIs are provided over HTTP.
 The content of all `POST` requests should be encoded as JSON.
-Responses will also be given as JSON.
+Responses will also be given as JSON, unless no response fields are listed, in which case the body will be empty.
 Login sessions are managed using cookies.

 ### User API